 Visiting Toronto’s Chinatown can be an exciting experience for anyone.
 There are a number of shops, restaurants, activities, historic monuments, and even spas to check out when you visit Chinatown.... read more

-This neighbourhood was where Kiki's family came after WWII...
+This neighbourhood was where Kiki's family moved after WWII...
 And they liked it so much she stayed!
-Chinatown is known for its cheap groceries, multitude of colourful restaurants and weird convenie... read more
+Chinatown is known for its cheap groceries, multitude of colourful restaurants and weird conveni... read more

 One of the largest Chinatowns in North America.
 Chinese food restaurants, bubble tea houses, Chinese grocery stores, Chinese herbal medicine, even a Chinese shopping mall.